Alfresco/docs-alfresco/microsoft-outlook/2.7/using/index.md

         Select **Skip** or **Cancel** to prevent the email upload.

     The original email remains in the selected location.

-## Uploading folders in Outlook

-You can drop folders from Windows Explorer onto the Alfresco Outlook Integration.

-1. Archive a folder by dragging and dropping it into a folder in your chosen site.

-    You might see a **Metadata** dialog for the folder (if this has been configured by your IT team).

-2. Enter the information needed for archiving the folder.

-    After saving, you may see a second **Metadata** dialog showing all files for all folders (if this has also been configured by your IT team).

-The upload starts after saving.
-This operation runs in the background until it's completed.
-While the upload is running, you can't upload any other files.

-* To indicate that the process is still running, you'll see a progress bar in your Outlook plugin with the option to **Cancel** the upload.
-* For every folder created (with associated files), you may see an email duplication dialog if your folder contains emails that have already been uploaded to the system.
-* Once the operation is complete, the Outlook plugin will display the files that haven't been uploaded if there was a problem with uploading some of your data.

 ## Managing archived files in Alfresco Share